-Housing Counseling: Resources
+Housing and Community Care Resources

 Below are listings of senior independent communities in Washtenaw County.
 These listings provide information on each property, including rental costs or income guidelines, as well as information on some of the characteristics of each community.
 We make every attempt to keep information current.
 However, there can be changes without notice.

 Always check the information at the time you are examining options.
 See our disclaimer statement.

 - Low-Cost Independent Housing (PDF) offers reduced rent for seniors who meet eligibility requirements.
 Senior subsided rents are based on 30% percent of gross annual income adjusted by health care costs.
 Other properties for those who are 55+ offer below market rate rents and are based on the medium income of the county.
 Different federal and state programs provide oversight.

 - Retirement Residences (PDF) may offer a range of housing that includes independent, assisted living, nursing home care and other health services.
 Independent living is for active seniors who want services and amenities to live more comfortably.
 Most of the residences provide meals, activities, housekeeping and maintenance.
 Some retirement residences are Continuing Care Retirement Communities.
 CCRCs are geographically located on one campus, provide coordinated care and services and offer contractual and/or rental agreements for their residential living and services.
 Market rates are offered.

 If you are interested in long-term care options, including assisted living and help in your home in Washtenaw County, we can help you find out what is offered and what decisions need to be made, discuss the best "fit" for you based upon your preferences, needs and ability to pay.

 Assisted Living Care